johnperry-math/AoC2023/README.md

-After reading that someone _had_ used my original idea and thinking about it some more, I tried again, and... well, it worked on the example!
+After reading that someone _had_ used my original idea and thinking about it some more, I tried again, and... well, it worked on part 1 of the example, but not part 2, nor on part 1 of the puzzle input!

 Large numbers are pretty difficult to deal with, to check, etc., so I thought of giving up again, but a moment's reflection made me realize that I was probably counting the areas of at least a few "notches" in addition to the desired "tables".
-That turned out to be a very quick fix.
+That turned out to be a very quick fix: it was now working with part 2 of the example... and also on both parts of the input!

 ### Visualization

 Consider the following diagram (gee, where did it come from):

     +--------+    +---+
     |        |    |   |
     |        |    |   |